nmdickson/GCfit/docs/source/usage/analysis_usage.rst

     generate_model_CI --help

-Plotting Specific Models and Observations
+Specific Models and Observations
-"""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""

-All of these model visualizations can also be used to examine specific models, not necessarily based on any fitting results, though they will of course not have any comparisons to observed datasets.
+All of these model visualizations can also be used to examine arbitrary models, not necessarily based on any fitting results, though they will of course not have any comparisons to observed datasets.